JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-kubernetes.md

 <td>

-Set this number if you want to limit how much instances are launched based on this image.
+(Optional) Set this number if you want to limit how many instances are launched based on this image.

 </td>